BrendanBezuko/graph_algo_visualizer/README.md

 ## Known Issues and Bugs

 - **Floyd-Warshall Limitation:** There's an unidentified bug where the Floyd-Warshall algorithm doesn't always function as expected.
+Also only on **Mac** ArrayIndex out of bounds.
 Investigation and debugging are ongoing.

+- **Does not scale correctly for macos:** The scale is totally incorrect ony my new macbook, but was totally fine windows linux with a nvidia gpu.

 ## Future Improvements